warbe-maker/VBA-Message/Design.md

     | +--------------------------------------+ | |
     +--------------------------------------------+
 ````
 The [Implementation](#Implementation.md) is merely design driven.
-Not using control's name is achieved by storing  all controls (frames, text boxes, and command buttons) in collections by relying on the design rather than on control names.
+Not using control's name is achieved by collecting all controls (Frames, TextBoxes, and CommandButtons) in Dictionaries by relying on the design rather than on control names.
 As a consequence, additional message sections and additional reply buttons are primarily a matter of a design change and require a minimum code change.

+The controls used by their name are the reply CommandButtons and the Message Section Lables.
+Both to handle them when clicked.